LPD-EPFL/ukharon-artifacts/README.md

 In this introductory section, we explain how to evaluate our artifacts using the live environment we provide.
 More precisely, the goal of this section is to let you access our cluster and run the experiments without having to configure or compile any artifacts.

 The instructions provided in this section are enough to reproduce all the experiments.
-Nevertheless, for brevity, the parameter space explored by the scripts has been reduced.
-Feel free to edit the scripts to explore more.
+Nevertheless, for brevity, the parameter space explored by the scripts has been reduced drastically so that each experiment runs in a few minutes.
+Feel free to edit the scripts to explore more and reproduce all the results.

 ## Connecting to the cluster